Creighcl/creighcl/README.md

 -  I like crafting tools and solving problems
 -  I enjoy making video games and web applications
 -  Focused on code craftsmanship, learning quickly by failing often, and keeping my AWS bill as low as possible
--  Currently tackling challenges in the analytics space with the great people at Express Scripts
+-  Professionally: I'm tackling challenges in the analytics space with the great people at Express Scripts

 ### I touch grass 🥬
 - Devoted life partner for 12 short years